Schools and groups

 Popular topics include local history, the influence of the River Mersey, the 1960s, and the city's iconic buildings.
 It's also a great place to examine Victorian Liverpool and court housing.
 Younger groups can pre-book the hands-on children's gallery Little Liverpool.

-Details of the sessions available for groups, from early years to key stage 3, are on the Learning sessions page.
+Details of the sessions available for groups, from early years to key stage 3, are on the education sessions page.

 Preparing for your visit - some useful resources